Title IX at Des Moines University

 If you have been the victim of sexual misconduct or are aware of sexual misconduct and would like to find out about how the University can help you, contact Ms. Linden at 515-271-1526 or firstname.lastname@example.org.
-The Chief Compliance Officer has designated other appropriately trained individuals to investigate discrimination and harassment complaints and reports.
+The Chief Compliance Officer has designated other appropriately trained individuals to investigate sex discrimination and harassment complaints and reports.
 You may contact these University designees to report concerns or ask questions about DMU’s sexual misconduct response procedures.

 Chief Human Resources Officer

 Director of Student Affairs and Conduct Officer

 The University’s Student Counseling Center serves as a confidential resource for students who are impacted by sexual misconduct.
 Any concerns reported to the professionals in the Student Counseling Center will not be reported to the Title IX Coordinator and will not trigger a formal response or investigation.
 Reports made to other University employees may cause a University response to be initiated.
 The Employee Assistance Program is a confidential support resource that can provide services to employees without initiating a formal University response.

 Des Moines University is committed to maintaining a fair and respectful environment for work, study and participation in the life of the University.
 DMU will not tolerate acts of sexual misconduct or related retaliation against or by any employee or student in connection with University programs.
 When sexual misconduct has occurred and is brought to the attention of the Title IX Coordinator, DMU will take steps to end the conduct, prevent its recurrence, and address its effect.
-Persons found responsible for sexual misconduct are subject o disciplinary action, up to and including dismissal or termination.
+Persons found responsible for sexual misconduct are subject to disciplinary action, up to and including dismissal or termination of employment.